Double acute accent: History

 Length marks first appeared in Hungarian orthography in the 15th-century Hussite Bible.
 Initially, only á and é were marked, since they are different in quality as well as length.
 Later í, ó, ú were marked as well.

 In the 18th century, before Hungarian orthography became fixed, u and o with umlaut + acute (ǘ, ö́) were used in some printed documents.
 19th century typographers introduced the double acute as a more aesthetic solution.

 Hungarian

 In Hungarian, the double acute is thought of as the letter having both an umlaut and an acute accent.
-Standard Hungarian has 14 vowels in a symmetrical system: seven short vowels (a, e, i, o, ö, u, ü) and seven long ones, which are written with an acute accent in the case of á, é, í, ó, ú, and with the double acute in the case of ő, ű.
+Standard Hungarian has 14 vowels in a symmetrical system: seven short vowels (a, e, i, o, ö, u, ü) and five long ones, which are written with an acute accent in the case of í, ó, ú, and with the double acute in the case of ő, ű, in case of á, é these are different vowels from "long" a, e.
 Vowel length has phonemic significance in Hungarian, that is, it distinguishes different words and grammatical forms.